-Make ahead Breakfast Eggers are perfect for a breakfast on the run
+Make-ahead Breakfast Eggers are perfect for breakfast on the run!

 DIY SAUSAGE AND EGG BREAKFAST SANDWICHES